-There is a lot of information ‘out there’ about the importance of consistency in web design – and here’s why.
+There is a lot of information ‘out there’ about how to keep your web design consistent – and here’s why.
 If your web site is designed in a consistent way, it will improve interaction, increase the speed of user cognition, and enhance the over-all improve user experience.
 This will in turn improve your bottom line.

 Every element and layer of your web site design should adhere to the consistency code – from tone of voice to navigation, page load speed and functionality.
 In this post we are going to focus on the visual elements and discover why each has its own importance.